 Tonight you can walk to Clarke Quay, which will take approximately 40 minutes or take the bus.
 You can see a few landmarks along the way, such as Old Hill Street Police Station, Central Firestation and Funan shopping mall.

-Tonight’s river cruise is approximately $25; you can buy tickets here.
-This bumboat river cruise will give you a guided tour of the area, which will take about 40 minutes.
+Tonight’s river cruise is approximately $25, this bumboat river cruise will give you a guided tour of the area, which will take about 40 minutes.
 Operating hours are from 9:00 am -11:00 pm, and they depart every 30 minutes.
 Tonight you will be swept away by the energy Clarke Quay radiates at night.
 With loads of restaurants and music at every corner, it is a great way to see another side of Singapore.
 Clarke Quay is one of many great places to visit on foot but walk along the river’s edge through boat quay to Roberston quay, where the vibe feels different at each landing.

 For cheap eats, you can’t go by Zion Riverside food centre stalls, where you can find a wide variety of foods in this hawkers centre for a small price.
 However, I highly recommend that Zion Road Fried Kway Teow dishes start at as little as $5; opening hours are from 8 am to 10 pm.